How to Fix Flow Sense / d80 d90 d95 alert on LG DLGX7701VE (Gas)

 Step 6

 Reassemble all duct sections using metal hose clamps at each joint and seal every seam with foil-backed metallic tape — never use standard duct tape, which degrades rapidly under the heat and humidity of dryer exhaust and allows lint-laden air to leak into wall cavities.
-Plug the dryer back in and run a full cycle; the Flow Sense alert will clear automatically once the control module detects restored airflow over the course of the cycle.
+Once everything is back together, plug the dryer back in and run a full cycle; the Flow Sense alert will clear automatically once the control module detects restored airflow throughout the cycle.
 If the alert persists after one full cycle with a confirmed clean duct, inspect the internal exhaust path inside the dryer cabinet, as a lint blockage at the blower wheel or internal ducting can produce the same codes.

 Where to Buy Replacement Parts